chhuang-one/sqxclib/doc/database-migrations.md

 	table->string("email", &User::email, 100)->change();    // VARCHAR(100)
 ```

-C Language: set SQB_CHANGE in bit_field allows you to modify the type and attributes of existing columns.
+C language: set SQB_CHANGE in bit_field allows you to modify the type and attributes of existing columns.

 ```c
 	/* C sample code */